Nontuberculous Mycobacteria (NTM)

 - It occurs more frequently in older adults and people with other lung diseases, like bronchiectasis and chronic obstructive pulmonary disease (COPD).

-- If it is not treated, many NTM infections may cause damage to lung tissue.
+- If not treated, many NTM infections may cause damage to lung tissue.

-- NTM is not contagious.
+- An NTM infection is not contagious.
 It cannot be passed from human to human.

-NTM can enter the lungs from the environment.
+NTM can get into the lungs from the environment.
 In most people, NTM are cleared from the lungs naturally and do not cause infection.

-In some people, NTM infects the airways and lung tissue.
-This causes an infection.
+In some people, however, NTM infects the airways and lung tissue and causes an infection.
 Without treatment, many people will develop a progressive lung infection.
 Cough, shortness of breath, fatigue, and often weight loss are symptoms.

 NTM lung infections can become chronic and require ongoing treatment.
-Severe NTM lung disease can effect a person’s quality of life.
+Severe NTM lung disease can affect a person’s quality of life.
 Death directly related to NTM lung disease is uncommon.

-Not everyone with NTM pulmonary disease has symptoms, but most have a combination of lung and other symptoms.
+Not everyone with an NTM lung infection has symptoms.
+However, most people have a combination of lung and other symptoms.
 The more severe the infection, the more likely you will have symptoms.

 People with NTM generally have some or all of these symptoms:

 NTM lung infections are caused by mycobacteria that are found in soil and water.
-Doctors do not know why only some people develop NTM lung disease.
+Health care providers do not know why only some people develop NTM lung infections.
 Most people do not become sick.
-The people who do get sick from NTM usually have another lung disease or a weak immune system.
+The people who do get sick from NTM usually have lung disease or a weakened immune system

-NTM has a higher rate among people with certain risk factors, including:
+NTM infections happen at a higher rate among people with certain risk factors, including: